deepakmkoshy/WeightTracker/README.md

 * Learn how to implement the database in Firebase instead of storing it locally.
 * Implemented Hive as a replacement for firestore
 * Named Y axis: **Kg**
+* The user input must be checked and error must be shown if unacceptable input is entered.